 Licensed Marriage & Family Therapist

 Founder, Bright & Quirky

 Frequently Asked Questions

-Think of the Catalyst summer program like online camps geared specifically for twice exceptional kids; bright kids with social, emotional and/or learning challenges.
+Think of the Catalyst program like online after school classes geared specifically for twice exceptional kids; bright kids with social, emotional and/or learning challenges.
 We've hand-picked the best instructors who are lauded for their engaging style and expertise in our uniquely wired kids.
 They will help your child identify his or her own budding potential.